 Welcome back and Happy New Year!

 Please remember to send your child to school with their own water bottle that has been clearly labelled with their full name.
 The children need to take their bottles home every Friday to be washed and bring them back into school the following Monday.
 It will be the children’s responsibility to remember to do this each week.
-The children will especially need them during PE lessons.

 The intention of homework in Year 3 and 4 is to consolidate, practise and share skills learned in the classroom.
 It is also a chance for children to work independently or with somebody at home to complete a creative piece of work.
 Learning log homework is a chance for the children to be imaginative and innovative!
 The date that the homework is expected to be returned will be written on each piece when handed out.